 Non-owner car insurance in Ontario: legal liability for damage to non-owned automobiles

 In the province of Ontario, non-owner car insurance cannot be purchased as a standalone policy.
-Instead, you need to have existing car insurance and add non-owner insurance as an endorsement to extend the coverage from your current policy to the rented or borrowed vehicle.
+Instead, you need to have existing Ontario car insurance policy and add non-owner insurance as an endorsement to extend the coverage from your current policy to the rented or borrowed vehicle.

 The legal liability for damage to non-owned automobiles form, or OPCF27, provides non-owner car insurance to existing policyholders in Ontario.
 This coverage is also available as SEF27 on both an Alberta car insurance policy and Atlantic Canada, or QEF27 for Quebec car insurance.

 What is OPCF27?

 Also known as legal liability for damage to non-owned vehicles, OPCF27 is an add-on to your current auto insurance policy that allows you to extend your current coverage to a rented or borrowed vehicle.

-Rental vehicles typically don’t come with collision and comprehensive coverage, and the basic insurance limits for property damage and bodily injury claims may not be as much as you would like.
+Rental vehicles typically don’t come with collision insurance and comprehensive coverage, and the basic insurance limits for property damage and bodily injury claims may not be as much as you would like.
 You can sign a waiver so you won’t be responsible for paying off vehicle damages, but with OPCF27 you won’t need to worry about that.

 With the added endorsement, you’ll be able to use your own third-party liability and accident benefits from your personal policy on the insured vehicle you’re driving.
 And you’ll have collision and comprehensive insurance, so if you get into an accident in your non-owned vehicle, the damages won’t be paid entirely out of your pocket.